-- Each Online Activity is due no later than Tuesday 11:59pm of that session's week (see dates in the weekly table). - Each Online Activity is worth 1% of the course grade to a total of 5% of the final course grade.
+- Each Online Activity is due no later than Tuesday 11:59pm of that session's week (see dates in the weekly table).
+The on-line activities are in the form of multiple-choice questions. - Each Online Activity is worth 1% of the course grade to a total of 5% of the final course grade.
 It is a good practice to submit online activities earlier in the week, in advance of the deadline to avoid any unexpected last-minute issues. - No late submissions of online activities will be accepted for any reason.
 Online Activities that are not submitted by the due date/time will receive a grade of zero.
-No makeup opportunities will be provided. - Online Activities questions and requirements: Online Activities will be multiple-choice questions.
-The questions will be available well in advance of their due date.
+No makeup opportunities will be provided.

+Online Activities questions and requirements: The on-line activities questions will be available well in advance of their due date.
 All submissions will be done online through the course website by the deadline.
 No extensions will be provided.
-Check out additional detail and clarification on your section's website. - Students are expected to adhere to standards of academic honesty, as usual.
-While submissions would not be done through Turnitin, materials may be uploaded to Turnitin at a later time to evaluate for original material.